How to open a Bank Account for an Estonian Company

 Main banks in Estonia are: SEB BANK, LHV Bank, Swedbank, COOP Bank, Luminor Bank.

-Almost all companies are accepted as clients, and accounts have been opened with Fintech companies like WisePayoneerRevolutPaysera.
+Almost all companies are accepted as clients, and accounts have been opened with fintech companies like WisePayoneerRevolutPaysera.

 There are many more fintech companies that offer their services.
 However, even though their KYC procedures are less burdensome, it might still take at least a few days (sometimes even weeks) to receive a positive answer, which is not guaranteed.